 Ready to talk Barbaresco and Barolo wine tour planning?

 A visit to Barolo and Barbaresco wineries is not your typical tasting experience.
 Often you are welcomed into family homes that also serve as the winery (or cantina as we call them here).
 I tell clients that it’s a relaxed day and we take it as it comes.
 But, I insist we start on time because the producer stops almost always run long.
-Trust me, you don’t want to be rushed when a producer decides to open just one more bottle for you.
+Trust me, you don’t want to be rushed when a producer insists on opening just one more bottle.

 How to plan your Barbaresco and Barolo wine tour

-In our region, there are not a lot of drop-in tasting rooms.
+There are not a lot of drop-in tasting rooms in Barolo and Barbaresco.
 Some producers have them in a few villages, but the real authentic experience happens at the winery.
-Here you get to see how the proprietor and their family has made wine for generations.
+Here, you get to see how the proprietor and their family has made wine for generations.
 Each stop is a little different with insight into the region’s tradition and culture.
 And usually, the staff is the family.

 Do I need to schedule tasting appointments?